Azure/AzureContainers/README.md

 Note that AzureContainers can talk to any Docker registry that uses the [V2 HTTP API](https://docs.docker.com/registry/spec/api/), not just those created via ACR.
 Similarly, it can interface with Kubernetes clusters anywhere, not just those created via AKS.

+The primary repo for this package is at https://github.com/Azure/AzureContainers; please submit issues and PRs there.
+It is also mirrored at the Cloudyr org at https://github.com/cloudyr/AzureContainers.
+You can install the development version of the package with `devtools::install_github("Azure/AzureContainers")`.

 ## Example workflow

 Here is a sample R workflow to package up an R model as a container, deploy it to a Kubernetes cluster, and expose it as a service.